dviralfi/DvirAbraMessages/README.md

 5. creation date

-The rest API should contains :
+The rest API contains :
 - Write message
 - Get all messages for a specific user
 - Get all unread messages for a specific user